-We have been practicing zero waste lifestyle at home for some time now and this time I adopted the same while traveling to Pondicherry with my 3 years old son.
-We have been trying to lead a sustainable lifestyle by adopting green methods like composting wet waste at home, buying plastic-free packaging materials, making our own cosmetics/toiletries, floor cleaner, using reusable straw, cup, cutlery, etc. giving away all kinds of plastic items and food pouches for recycling.
+We have been practising a sustainable lifestyle at home for some time now and this time I adopted the same while travelling to Pondicherry with my 3 years old son.
+We have been trying to lead a sustainable lifestyle by adopting green methods like composting wet waste at home, buying plastic-free packaging materials, making our own cosmetics/toiletries, and floor cleaner, using reusable straws, cups, cutlery, etc. giving away all kinds of plastic items and food pouches for recycling.

 One of the most important things, we can do to protect our environment is, to find ways to reduce waste.
-There is not a perfect zero-waste solution, but there are some little things we can each do.
+There is not a perfect zero-waste solution, but there are some little sustainable travel tip things we can each do.
 It just requires some advance planning.

-Single-use items like- water bottles, cups, straws, have an impact not only on the environment but also on us.
+Single-use items like- water bottles, cups, and straws, have an impact not only on the environment but also on us.

-Here are my zero-waste travel tips ideas that I followed:
+Here are the sustainable travel tips that I followed:

-- Packed our own food in reusable containers (or reusable food wrap) instead of buying that are wrapped in plastics
+Packed our own food in reusable containers (or reusable food wrap) instead of buying that are wrapped in plastics

-- Carried our own water bottles and refilled them after security check-in.
+Carried our own water bottles and refilled them after security check-in.
 Refilled at regular intervals from drinking water station

-- Steel straws, spoons, snacks in small containers for the little one
+Steel straws, spoons, and snacks in small containers for the little one

-- Requested the hotel staff to provide drinking water in a jar instead of water bottles
+Requested the hotel staff to provide drinking water in a jar instead of water bottles

 As a result, I could save 10 single-use straws from going to the trash.
 No unnecessary buying of water bottles.